icy/genvsub/README.md

 - [ ] We build a fake `configSecret` with sample values, and modify the file at build time with our actual values.

-The last option, we build some sample onfiguration file, and modify them at the build time with cli args or env variables.
-We accept side-effects, but we don't build another DSL and/or another template language atop of Kustomization or k8s manifests: The world is just a mess already.
+In the last option we build some sample onfiguration file, and modify them at the build time with cli args or env variables.
+We accept side-effects, but we don't build another DSL and/or another template language atop Kustomization or k8s manifests: The world is just a mess already.

 This tool may be an answer :)